HairyDuck/aws-datapipeline-manager/README.md

    By default, the application will run on port 3000. 🚀

 2. Open a web browser and navigate to `http://localhost:3000`.
 You can now view, edit, and manage your AWS DataPipeline jobs. 🎉

+## Things to do

+ - [ ] Create test coverage 🧪
+ - [ ] Implement a CI/CD pipeline for automated testing and deployment 🔁

 ## Contributing